Geek, gamer, writer, graphic artist. KL Yong's favorite shows and adventures are those that allow him to enjoy the world from his bedroom.

-As much as I long for some video game franchises to have movie adaptations, there are also some games that make me say "Don’t even think about it!"
-Here are five games which I think would fare terribly, to say the least, if made into movies.
+As much as I long for some video game franchises to be made into movies, there are also some that make me say, "Don’t even think about it!"
+Here are five video game movies that would be utterly disastrous if adapted for the big screen.

 3. Candy Crush

 If you aren’t aware, there is already a Candy Crush: The Movie available on YouTube.
 This isn’t a real movie, though.
 Just a hilarious sketch featured on the Late Show with Stephen Colbert.

 If you enjoyed that, as I did, great.
 But please let it stay at that.
 Don’t start wishing for full-length video game movies based on the game!

 I mean, do you seriously want to see ridiculously dressed real humans prancing and moping around for two hours on a cinema screen?
 Not even toddlers would survive that!

 Remember too that as funny as the Late Show segment was, its humor entirely reliant on references to the game.
 Such humor tires quickly, on top of being baffling to non-players.

 To share, my grin started to strain midway through the YouTube skid.
 If I had to watch it for two hours, I'd most definitely end up in tears.